 - The U.S. Bureau of Economic Analysis reports that the arts and culture sector is a $730 billion industry, representing 4.2% of the GDP (Gross Domestic Project), according to the latest data from 2014.
 The sector packs a larger punch for the economy than tourism, transportation and agriculture.
 More info here.

-- In Wisconsin, the nonprofit arts industry alone generates $657 million in economic activity annually (spending by organizations and their audiences), resulting in nearly $75 million in local and state tax revenues, 26,695 in full-time equivalent jobs and $555 million in resident income, according to a study released in 2017 by the Wisconsin Arts Board and Americans for the Arts.
+- In Wisconsin, the 2017 Arts and Economic Impact 5 report from Americans for the Arts and the Wisconsin Arts Board shows that the nonprofit arts industry alone generates $657 million in economic activity annually (spending by organizations and their audiences), resulting in nearly $75 million in local and state tax revenues, 26,695 in full-time equivalent jobs and $555 million in resident income.

 4. Arts are good for local merchants.
 Attendees at Wisconsin’s nonprofit arts events spend $19.06 per person, per event, beyond the cost of admission on items such as meals, parking, and babysitters.
 Nine percent of the 9.4 million nonprofit arts attendees come from outside of Wisconsin.
 Those 806,000 attendees spend nearly twice as much as residents ($33.02 vs. $17.73)—valuable revenue for businesses and communities across the state.